Kruptein/planarally-docs/public/docs/Wall_guide/Guide to Building Wall Masks..md

 Create a new layer, call it `guide`.

-With the `Pencil tool` select a `Circle` as a brush and make it black.
+With the `Pencil tool` select the `Circle` as a brush and make it black.
 Resize as needed.
 Making sure you selected the `guide` layer, start drawing on the coloured portions of the map **within** the walls.

 ![method2_2](assets/method2_2.png)

 ![mehod2_3](assets/method2_3.png)
-Once you are happy you have all the shape filled in crete another layer called `walls.`
+Once you are happy you have all the shape filled in, create another layer called `walls.`

 On the `guide` layer use the `Select by colour` tool and click on the black guide you have made.
 Then invert the selection.